Types of business structure

 If you don’t choose a business structure

-If you don’t choose a structure when starting a business, you’ll be assumed to be a sole proprietor.
+If you don’t choose a structure when starting a business, you’ll be assumed to be a sole trader.
 That’s how a lot of people start out.
-However, it’s worth understanding what it means to be a sole proprietor, and getting your head around the other structures.
+However, it’s worth understanding what it means to be a sole trader, and getting your head around the other structures.
 Speak to a lawyer or accountant before making any changes.

 What is a sole proprietorship?